JamesR48/StateMachine_Example/README.md

-( State Pattern Example - Explorer Bot )
+( State Pattern Example - Click Seeker Bot )

 The State Pattern uses a 'Finite State Machine' to store possible states and handle the transitions on how an entity can move from one state to the next. states can be constrained to a particular object so that it behaves differently depending on what's happening inside of the game.

-Explorer Bot States:
+Click Seeker Bot States:
 The scene has an Explorer Bot with some important classes:
 "Bot_StateMachine.cs" - This is the Bot's State Machine.
 It holds all the possible states "Bot_IdleState.cs" - This State defines the Bot's behaviour while in Idle (motionless) state